unikanomo/esperanta-klavaro/README.md

 it is based on the GB keyborad layout, so people using a US keyboard layout or other layout, may find some things are in a differant place eg @

-To install extract the archive to a folder, then use the setup.exe file in the “eogbkeys” folder to install
+To install, downlaod the zipfile, extract the archive to a folder, then use the setup.exe file in the “eogbkeys” folder to install

 Alternatively you can build your own install file from the .klc file using Microsoft Keyboard Layout Creator 1.4 https://www.microsoft.com/en-us/download/details.aspx?id=22339